robertoostenveld/bids-tools/README.md

      -x             do not check file extensions
 ```

 Following this tool, you would probably continue with converting the DICOM files in the "source" structure into NIfTI files.
+For that you can have a look at the [DAC2BIDS](https://github.com/dangom/dac2bids) tool from Daniel Gomez.

 ## bin/reorganize_ctf_dataset